NCronJob-Dev/NCronJob/README.md

 This library aims to fill that gap by providing a simple and easy-to-use job scheduler that can be used in any .NET application and feels "native".

-There's no need to set up a database—just schedule your tasks right away!
+There's no need to set up a database - just schedule your tasks right away!
 The library provides two ways of scheduling
 jobs:

 1. Instant jobs - Run a job immediately (or with a small delay, or at a specific date and time).